ClementineDomine/ClementineDomine.github.io/_pages/CV.md

 <li> 2022 - Best Poster Award - Gatsby Tri-center meeting, Israel, Hebrew University', Exact learning dynamics of deep linear networks with prior knowledge' (Poster)</li>
 <li>  The Stellify Award - 2020 The Stellify Award is the University’s most prestigious undergraduate extracurricular award (Outstanding efforts in Leadership and Volunteering).
 </li>
 <li>  2016 - The Entry Scholarship - To first year students gaining A*A*A* grades awarded by the University of Manchester.
 (Equivalent to French Baccalaureate “Mention Très Bien” with “Félicitations du jury”, grade : 18.5/20.
-1,8 % Students qualified)
+1,8 % Students qualified)</li>
 </ul>

 ***